gtalckmin/WeedAI/Brainstorming.md

 *Objective: Define the "Safety Box" for the AI.
 If the query isn't about crops, weeds, or herbicides, the system refuses to answer.*

   * **Sub-Tasks:**
       * Define **Topical Rails** (Allowed topics: Agronomy, Botany, Weed Identification, Chemistry, Weather.
-Disallowed: Human Medicine, Politics, General Coding).
+Disallowed: Human Medicine, Politics, General Coding, other tasks of agriculture that not related to weed management).
       * Implement **Jailbreak Detection** (Preventing users from bypassing safety prompts).
       * Develop **Hallucination Detection** (Check if cited herbicide rates actually exist in the retrieved context).
       * Set up PII (Personally Identifiable Information) masking if user farm data is uploaded.